 This is true in the indisputable sense that the kind of understanding we are looking for emerges only in humans, so that we are the only organisms capable of understanding other beings in a scientific manner.
 But I believe it is also true in the sense that those organisms more fully manifesting the potentials of life do in fact more fully manifest the potentials of life.

-At the same time, we have no reason to think that the intelligence working through the material limitations of, say, bacteria is a “lower” or less capable intelligence than that which is at work in ourselves — or that the intelligence at work in our own cells is lower than what works in our conscious minds.
+At the same time, we have no reason to think that the intelligence working through the material limitations of, say, a bacterium is a “lower” or less capable intelligence than that which is at work in ourselves — or that the intelligence at work in the cells of our own bodies is lower than what works in our conscious minds.
 Actually, our cellular intelligence quite evidently far transcends our conscious capacities.
 We can say this without doubting that the arrival of a self-aware sort of consciousness is a pivotal development in the evolution of life.
 It’s just that we have no grounds for arrogance regarding our current conscious achievements.
 These achievements are, in the overall context of life on earth, humble indeed!

 1. Figure 1.1 credit: Rama Warrier (CC BY-SA 4.0).